Feo's Stuff

 So the Martians arrive and we wouldn't have much of a movie if everything didn't go to hell in a handbasket as the Martians start tearing humanity a new one.
 The movie is called, after all, MARS ATTACKS! and includes a helpful exclamation point at the end of the title.

-While it's obvious to everyone that the Martians are cruel and bloodthirsty, Dr. Kessler wants to understand "Why" the Martians attacked us.
-Jerry Ross agrees.
+Why do the Martians hate us?
 Is it a cultural thing?
 What can we do to appease the Martians so they won't kill us anymore?
 How can we convince them that we mean them no harm?
-Oh what can we do so that the Martians will like us again?
+Oh what can we do so that the Martians will like us again (broadly assuming they ever did)?
 Perhaps if we communicate to their ships and tell them that we won't hurt them?
-Hmmm.
-Where have I heard that kind of talk?

 The Martians laugh at our peaceful overtures as President Dale assures them that they have nothing to fear from us.
 The Martians lie, arrange a second meeting, and attack us again.
 President Dale still refuses to return the attack, choosing to ignore the Martian problem and focus on his campaign promises.
-That's why he was elected after all.

 MARS ATTACKS! is not everyone's cup of tea.
-I know lots of folks who don't like it, and these same folks are usually dismissive of Director Tim Burton's other comedies like The Adventures Of Pee-Wee Herman, and BEETLE JUICE.
+I know lots of folks who don't like it, and these same folks are usually dismissive of Director Tim Burton's other comedies like The Adventures Of Pee-Wee Herman, and BEETLEJUICE.
 Of course, if you are on par with Burton's sense of humor, then you are going to love this brightly lit candy-colored ride.
 There is a true carnival atmosphere in nearly every frame of this film and though the inventiveness never stops, Burton wasn't able to get everything from the old 1950s collector card series in here.

 On the Martian side are the computer generated Martian effects by Industrial Light and Magic as led by Ellen Poon (JURASSIC PARK, MEN IN BLACK, THE GREEN MILE).

-It's spaceships!
-Aliens!
-Robots!
-Cruel and bizarre experiments on humans, and a showstopping scene with Martin Short and Lisa Marie!
-MARS ATTACKS! gets a little too cute for its own good at times.
+As with every Tim Burton movie, MARS ATTACKS! gets a little too cute for its own good at times.
 It is stuffed to the gills with cameos for one thing.
 Some work, like Tom Jones, and some don't, like Danny DeVito.
 I usually like Danny, but his role in this was way too pointless and padded.

 Still, I can't stop watching it and it gets Four Shriek Girls from me.